Class TBT

 limited local interactions

-Similarly, the snowdrift game is characterized by \(T>R>S>P\) and now the best strategy depends on the opponent.
+Similarly, the snowdrift game is characterized by \(T>R>S>P\) and now the best trait depends on the opponent.
 Against a cooperator it is still better to defect but against a defector it pays to cooperate.
 The snowdrift game is still a social dilemma because individuals are tempted to move away from mutual cooperation but the dilemma is relaxed because cooperation is not necessarily doomed in the absence of supporting mechanisms.

 - Author: